masoud-akhgar/social-media-website/README.md

 # social-media
-Please see Png files to see the apperance of the website.
+Please see Png files to see the performance of the website.

 Social network project:
 This project includes several parts that are explained below.
 A completed and Twitter-like social-network website.